MaxwellLei/GeoChemistry-Nexus/web/docs/Tutodials/Home.md

 ![plot_home_ui](../../static/img/v0.6.1/tutorial_home1.png)

-The Home page primarily features **Quick Links** and **Widgets**.
+The home page primarily displays **Quick Links** and **Widgets**.
+You can right-click to open the menu bar and view related operations.

+Regarding quick links, our design philosophy is that users can add commonly used professional websites in geology and geochemistry.
+Additionally, the software includes built-in recommended sites.
+If you would like your website to be added to the home page recommendations, please contact us via the "About" page.

-Currently, the software defaults to displaying the system date and time.
-It also includes a search bar, which acts as a simple link redirect.
-Any content entered into the search bar will open a Google search in your local browser.
+Currently, the home page displays the system date and time by default.
+It also features a search bar that can search and match user-added quick links and widgets for quick lookup and navigation.

-> The search function is currently unavailable.
+The design goal of widgets is to provide simple, independent, and basic calculation or operational functions to supplement commonly used peripheral tools, facilitating daily use for users.

 :::info